 People, especially friends and family, can tell when you’re being cheap.

-It’s not the best quality to be, and I’d much rather be known for being smart and generous with my finances than being miserly.
+Being cheap is not the best quality to be, and I’d much rather be known for being smart and generous with my finances than being miserly.

 It’s definitely good to share meals with friends, give nice wedding gifts to those you love, and to help those in need.